 If you are concerned about the speed of your company’s eCommerce cash cycle, here are some things you can do to improve your bottom line:

-• Minimise customer wait times – if it is taking too long for customers to get their products, they might give up on ordering altogether.
-Make sure you choose a reliable merchant account provider who specialises in eCommerce, so you can reduce order processing times and speed up your business’s cash flow.
+• Look at payment methods – with some card providers offering same day or even real-time ecommerce and cash cycles, look into these ions for speedy transactions to speed up the funding process.
+PayPal provides this service.
+If you bank with them, the customers take too long•.
+Minimise customer wait times – if it takes too long for customers to get their products, they might give up on ordering altogether.
+Make sure you choose a reliable merchant account provider specializing in eCommerce to reduce order processing times and speed up your business’s cash flow.

 Most eCommerce startups fail to Understand the Cash Flow Cycle of their businesses.
 But why do you need to understand it?